 General Fishing Information

-Both wild brown and brook trout and stocked brown trout can be found in the stream.
 As the Genegantslet nears the Chenango River, it becomes a cool or warmwater fishery, with walleye, chain pickerel and smallmouth bass replacing trout.
 A section Genegantslet Creek is open to trout fishing year-round.
 Anglers have the opportunity to fish this section during the winter and early spring.
 When fishing during these cold water periods, concentrate on the deeper holes, fish slowly and keep lures near bottom.
 Sometimes fishing during the mid-day period after things have had a chance to warm up a little also helps.
 Please view Fishing for Stream Trout for more advice on trout fishing.

 The stream is stocked with approximately 5,000 one year-old brown trout (8-9") and 250 two year-old brown trout (12-14").